Skip to main content

 Share: choose what kinds of rates to share (General, Promo, Contract etc).

-What to include: decide whether or not to share "all surcharges and fees", only Freight + Fuel + Risk, or another combination available in the respective country of origin or destination.
+What to include: decide whether to share "all surcharges and fees", only Freight + Fuel + Risk, or another combination available in the respective country of origin or destination.

 Airlines: choose which airlines’ rates you allow to be shared, including if you have added rules for preferred carriers.